 - High season (December & January): Book when agencies open.
 There is no specific date.
 They open sometime between May-July.

 - Shoulder season (February & March): Book by January.

 A note on campsites: Booking campsites for Torres del Paine National Park is one of the most annoying things you’ll have to do.
-There are dozens of campsites and each is managed by one of three companies, so you need to patch together your route to make the reservations.
-We’re putting together a post on your trek options and how to book your campsites to ease the process!
+There are multiple campsites and each is managed by one of three companies, so you need to put together your route and make the reservations.
+We’ve putting together a helpful Torres del Paine Planning Guide that covers your trek options and how to book your campsites to ease the process!